-4.6 Panel Gravity Equations and Neighborhood-by-Time Shocks
+4.4 Panel Gravity Equations and Neighborhood-by-Time Shocks

 Our description so far tells us the effects of being near a newly built rail line.
 Yet, it does not speak to the consequences on changes in the travel time between neighborhoods.
-Indeed, that is what we show in our model to be, the important determinant of changes to the spatial structure of criminal and legitimate activity, and the overall changes to crime levels in the city.
+Indeed, that is what we will show below in our model to be the important determinant of changes to the spatial structure of criminal and legitimate activity, and the overall changes to crime levels in the city.